YJAJ/YJAJ.github.io/blog/_posts/2018-10-14-traveling-salesperson-problem.markdown

 | Result | 433  					 | 7,548 					   | 40,914 				   | 74,936 				    | 790,994									  |

 I have compared some of these results with those of my classmates and the result from the Simulated Annealing approach implemented by one classmate outperformed this GA.
-Overall, this TSP solver produced a resonable, but not the best, result for each problem.
+Overall, this TSP solver produced a reasonable, but not the best, result for each problem.

 ## Lessons learnt